RubyRubenstahl/artikcloud-ProxyHub/README.md

  ![Add Devices](./img/screen2.png)

  There are two types of devices: discoverable by hub and nondiscoverable.
 The workflow of adding them are different.
 If a device (e.g. Philips Hue) is discoverable, the hub will search your nearby and give you the opportunity to add it to the ARTIK Cloud.
-If a device is not discoverable, you must added it manually.
-For example, "Shell Proxy" and "TTS Player" are not discoverable.
+If a device is not discoverable (e.g. "Shell Proxy" and "TTS Player"), you must added it manually.

  4. Lets play with TTS Player in the rest of demo.
 Click "+" on "TTS Player" and then click "ADD TO ARTIK Cloud".
 You should see you have a TTS player in the hub.
   ![Add Devices](./img/screen4_TTSplayer.png)